lxsang/antd-wterm-plugin/README.md

 ```
 ws://your_host:your_port/wterm
 ```
-This websocket address can be used with [xterm.js](https://xtermjs.org) to provide web based termnial application
+This websocket address can be used with [xterm.js](https://xtermjs.org) to provide web based termnial access